samhiq/samhiq_insta/README.md

 ## 🔧 Installation

-Ensure you have Python v3 and Tor installed to harness the capabilities of SamInsta.
+Ensure you have Python v3 and Tor installed to harness the capabilities of SamhiqInsta.

 ## 🚀 Usage

-Execute the following command to run SamInsta:
+Execute the following command to run SamhiqInsta:

 ```
 python3 samhiqinsta.py <username> <wordlist> -m <mode>